boetiusj/hugo/developer.md

             You can use normal image tags in combination with the CSS object-fit:cover to make normal images behave as background images!"

     - Delete or revise hero image css as needed
 3. Home page images - revise /layouts/home templates so images are processed as regular images.
-Those images appear to only work from /static/
+Those images now appear to only work from /static/
 4. CSS - I'd like to eliminate render blocking resources and reduce mobile load time.
 Remove unused CSS, serve critical CSS in head, minify.
     - Critical CSS - [inlining css](https://www.rockyourcode.com/inline-critical-css-with-hugo-pipes/).
 This [critical path generator](https://jonassebastianohlsson.com/criticalpathcssgenerator/) may be helpful.
     - Remove unused CSS